Whoever said everyone is replaceable never met HSR’s bubbles and chocolate bus operator.

 On driving Joe’s bus, Frank says “as the weeks go by, passengers would still board each day with either a ‘When’s Joe back’ or ‘Still no Joe?'”.

 Frank took it in strive, “It was nice because drivers tend to get a bad rap, to see how beloved Joe is, it restores my faith in the system”.

-Frank says Joe was one of the first operators to welcome when he was hired, and he looked forward to seeing Joe on campus at McMaster for the bubbles flying out Joe’s window, “It always made me laugh”.
+Frank says Joe was one of the first operators to welcome when he was hired, and he always looks forward to seeing Joe driving through McMaster, bubbles flying out Joe’s window.

-“I owe him and those who came before him for the good job I have today, for my kids education”.
+“I owe him and those who came before him for the good job I have today, for my kids education”, Joe says of Cheeseman.

 “I consider myself fortunate to be able to obtain a good paying job with good benefits that went a long way for me and my family”, Joe says as we hustle out of the lounge to the garage.

-It’s now 4:40 a.m., most of Joe’s passengers haven’t even awaken for the day, but he’s fully alert as I struggle to keep up.
+It is now 4:40 a.m., most of Joe’s passengers haven’t even awaken for the day, but he’s fully alert as I struggle to keep up.
 Joe cuts in between a row of buses positioned so tightly together that an extra layer of winter jacket wouldn’t fit.
-Movely quickly, as we pass the third column of buses, Joe turns around with a smile “Watch yourself, I’ve torn many a jacket over the years”.

-At the front of the garage sits the bus Joe will drive on this day, he gets on board and starts his routine of starting up the bus, positioning his candy on the dashboard, and punching transfers.
+At the front of the garage sits the bus Joe will drive on this day.

 Joey Coleman / The Public Record permalink